jonasbn/stevedore/README.md

 stevedore included
 ```

+You can actually emit the path parameter, `stevedore` defaults to current directory.

 ## Parameters

 Since this is just an analysis/reporting tool it can be fed with parameters to diverge from the default behaviour.